Koubek/nav-docker-examples/local_cside/README.md

 ![](../media/local_cside_myFolderContent.jpg)

-You can enter the folder and run standard `finsql.exe` or the newly created `_runfinsql.exe` which will run pre-configured `finsql.exe`.
+You can enter the folder and run standard `finsql.exe` or the newly created `_finsql-on-docker.exe` which will run pre-configured `finsql.exe`.
 This will automatically add `generatesymbolreference=yes` when `-e enableSymbolLoading=Y` was specified.

 ![](../media/local_cside_rtcFolderContent.jpg)